ipfs/js-ipfs/packages/ipfs-message-port-protocol/README.md

 ## Wire protocol codecs

-Library provides encode / decode functions for types that are not supported by [structured cloning algorithm][] and therefore need to be encoded before posted over [message channel][] and decoded on the other end.
+This module provides encode / decode functions for types that are not supported by [structured cloning algorithm][] and therefore need to be encoded before being posted over the [message channel][] and decoded on the other end.

-All encoders take optional `transfer` array.
-If provided, encoder will add all `Transferable` fields of the given value so the they could be moved across threads without copying.
+All encoders take an optional `transfer` array.
+If provided, the encoder will add all `Transferable` fields of the given value so they can be moved across threads without copying.

 ### `CID`